Trading with the council

 - Salford city council's procurement strategy

-- where the value of contracts is below EU thresholds, the council's contractual standing orders (part of the council's constitution - part 4, section 7) are applied when undertaking quotation or tender exercises
+- where the value of contracts is below EU thresholds, the council's contractual standing orders (part of the council's constitution) are applied when undertaking quotation or tender exercises

 National Fraud Initiative (NFI) 2012